Ichigo3766/homebridge-bloody-tesla/README.md

 # Homebridge-bloody-tesla (WIP)

+NOTE: This is just a work in progress and could slow down functionality of the pluggin.

 A [homebridge](https://github.com/nfarina/homebridge) plugin, by which you can control your tesla with Homekit and Siri.

 Install the plugin: